scottsen/SIL/docs/canonical/SIL_MANIFESTO.md

 Systems should expose internal structure and reasoning paths—not conceal them behind opaque heuristics.

 These commitments are not philosophical decoration.
-They are engineering constraints.
+They are engineering constraints. **[See SIL Principles →](./SIL_PRINCIPLES.md)** for how they guide system design.

 ## 3. Lineage — Computation as Representation and Transformation